THE SUITOR

 ART

-Art didn’t love the idea of Anna spending the summer in Porter Lake, but he kept this opinion to himself, for now.
+Art didn’t love the idea of Anna spending the summer in Porter Lake, but he kept this opinion to himself.

 “I need to do something totally different this year,” Anna said.

-She had arrived home last night after finishing her last semester of college, got up early this morning, and ambushed her parents with the news of her plans.
+She had arrived home last night after finishing her last semester of college, woke up early this morning, and ambushed her parents with the news of her plans.

 “What are Kristen’s plans after graduation?”
 Deb asked.